lshreyasharmal/Reddit-Flair-Detection/README.md

    1. [Jupyter Notebooks](https://github.com/lshreyasharmal/Reddit-Flair-Detection/tree/master/Jupyter%20Notebooks) - Folder containing Jupyter Notebooks containing codes to collect, preprocess and train machine learning models.
   2. [MongoDB Data](https://github.com/lshreyasharmal/Reddit-Flair-Detection/tree/master/MongoDB%20Data/flair_database) - The database used to train models. contains testing and training data.
-  3. [flair](https://github.com/lshreyasharmal/Reddit-Flair-Detection/tree/master/flair) - Contains the main application with two web pages - Detect Flair and Analysis.
-Detect Flair is a predictor that outputs a flair for a given post url.
-Analysis shows graph depicting no. of comments & upvotes against flairs.
-  4. [mysite](https://github.com/lshreyasharmal/Reddit-Flair-Detection/tree/master/mysite) - Contains the django applicaton configurations.
+  3. [Django App](https://github.com/lshreyasharmal/Reddit-Flair-Detection/tree/master/reddit_flair_detection) - Contains the webapp to detect reddit post flair and analyse flair data.
-  5. [Procfile](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Procfile) - Needed to setup Heroku.
+  4. [Procfile](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Procfile) - Needed to setup Heroku.
-  6. [manage.py](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/manage.py) - Used to start the django server.
-  7. [requirements.txt](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/requirements.txt) - Contains all the dependencies for the webapp. (heroku)
+  5. [requirements.txt](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/requirements.txt) - Contains all the dependencies for the webapp. (heroku)
-  8. [runtime.txt](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/runtime.txt) - contains the python version needed for this project. (heroku)
+  6. [runtime.txt](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/runtime.txt) - contains the python version needed for this project. (heroku)

 ### CodeBase

-Python 2.7 programming language is create the source code of this project.
+Python 3.6 programming language is create the source code of this project.

 ### Project Execution

   1. Open the `Terminal`.
   2. Clone the repository by entering `git clone https://github.com/radonys/Reddit-Flair-Detector.git`.
-  3. Ensure that `Python2` and `pip` is installed on the system.
+  3. Ensure that `Python3` and `pip3` is installed on the system.
-  4. install dependencies present in requirements.txt
+  4. Create a `virtualenv` by executing the following command: `virtualenv env`.
+  5. Activate the `env` virtual environment by executing the follwing command: `source env/bin/activate`.
+  6. Enter the cloned repository directory and execute `pip3 install -r requirements.txt`.
-  5. Now, start the server by executing the following command: `python manage.py runserver` and it will point to the `localhost` with the port.
+  7. Now, start the server by executing the following command: `python manage.py runserver` and it will point to the `localhost` with the port.
-  6. Hit the "`IP Address`/flair" on a web browser and use the application.
+  8. Hit the "`IP Address`/flair" on a web browser and use the application.

 ### Dependencies